5-inch/54-caliber Mark 45 gun: Guided shell

-In May 2014, the U.S. Navy released a request for information (RFI) for a guided 5-inch (127 mm) round that could be fired from Mark 45 guns on Navy destroyers and cruisers.
-This RFI came six years after the cancelation of the Raytheon Extended Range Guided Munition.
-The shell must have at least double the range of unguided shells for missions including Naval Surface Fire Support (NSFS)/Land Attack, and increasing anti-surface warfare (ASuW) capabilities against fast attack craft (FAC) and fast inshore attack craft (FIAC).
-The main purpose is to destroy incoming small boats at a greater range with a proximity fuse airburst blast fragmentation warhead to spray shrapnel over swarms.
+In May 2014, the U.S. Navy issued a request for information (RFI) for a guided 5-inch (127 mm) projectile capable of being fired from Mark 45 guns aboard Navy destroyers and cruisers.
+This RFI followed the cancellation of the Raytheon Extended Range Guided Munition program approximately six years earlier.
+The proposed munition was required to achieve at least twice the range of conventional unguided shells and support missions including Naval Surface Fire Support (NSFS)/land attack and enhanced anti-surface warfare (ASuW) against fast attack craft (FAC) and fast inshore attack craft (FIAC).
+A primary objective was to defeat swarming small-boat threats at extended ranges using a proximity fuse airburst fragmentation warhead capable of dispersing shrapnel over a wide area.

-Expected submissions include the BAE Systems Multi Service–Standard Guided Projectile (MS-SGP), Raytheon Excalibur N5, and OTO Melara Vulcano guided long-range projectile.
+Submissions included the BAE Systems Multi Service–Standard Guided Projectile (MS-SGP), Raytheon Excalibur N5, and the OTO Melara Vulcano guided long-range projectile.

-In 2015 Naval Sea Systems Command was looking to fire a version of the hyper-velocity projectile (HVP) developed for Navy electromagnetic railguns from conventional 5-inch deck guns.
-Using the HVP could give existing destroyers and cruisers better ability to engage land, air, and missile threats and allow more time to refine the railgun.
-The HVP would be a cheaper solution to intercepting incoming missiles than a missile interceptor costing hundreds of thousands of dollars.
-Converting the HVP to fire from conventional guns was not a program of record as of 2015.
+By 2015, Naval Sea Systems Command was investigating the feasibility of firing a version of the hyper-velocity projectile (HVP), originally developed for Navy electromagnetic railgun systems, from conventional 5-inch deck guns.
+Employing HVP from existing platforms was intended to enhance engagement capability against land, air, and missile threats while allowing additional time for railgun development.
+The HVP concept also offered a potentially lower-cost alternative to missile interceptors, which can cost hundreds of thousands to millions of dollars per engagement.
+As of 2015, adapting HVP for conventional guns was not a formal program of record.